-- Hashtags or recent mentions of usernames containing a dash do not return search results.
+- Hashtags or recent mentions of usernames containing a dash don’t return search results.

 - Terms containing a dash return incorrect results as dashes are ignored in the search engine.

-- Hashtags or recent mentions of usernames containing a dot do not return search results.
+- Hashtags or recent mentions of usernames containing a dot don’t return search results.

 - Stop words that are excluded from search in MySQL: